IE 11 Not Supported

 • Advance responsible AI innovation

 Last year, 25 states introduced legislation focused on some aspects of AI.
-18 states and Puerto Rico enacted some form of legislation around AI.
+Eighteen states and Puerto Rico enacted some form of legislation around AI.
 These legislative efforts range from initial study and evaluation of AI use all the way through governance on its use by employees to required controls to mitigate malicious or unintended consequences of AI.

-Broadly speaking, this new body of legislation represents new compliance, consumption, and controls for government and other public sector organizations.
+Broadly speaking, this new body of legislation represents new compliance, consumption and controls for government and other public-sector organizations.

-In this article, we will review some of the challenges facing organizations both from the protection of public facing properties as well as identifying and crafting governance for the consumption of AI models.
+In this article, we will review some of the challenges facing organizations both from the protection of public-facing properties as well as identifying and crafting governance for the consumption of AI models.

 The impact of crawlers can be both legitimate and problematic for agencies.
-In some contexts, responsible crawlers and indexers will be able to use publicly accessible data enhancing citizens’ ability to find relevant on-line services and information.
+In some contexts, responsible crawlers and indexers will be able to use publicly accessible data, enhancing citizens’ ability to find relevant online services and information.

 On the other hand, poorly developed or malicious AI crawlers can scrape content to train public AI platforms without consideration for the privacy of that content.